SkillsFundingAgency/das-reservations/README.md

 - Set **Environment** to **LOCAL** which will require a SQL instance and also Azure Storage to run in this mode
 - Clone repository
-- Create table in Azure Storage called Configuration, and add an extra column called **Data**.
+- (This step can be skipped if you have loaded the [config](https://github.com/SkillsFundingAgency/das-employer-config) using [config loader tool](https://github.com/SkillsFundingAgency/das-employer-config-updater).)
+Create table in Azure Storage called Configuration, and add an extra column called **Data**.
 Set partitionkey to `LOCAL`, Rowkey to `SFA.DAS.Reservations.Web_1.0`, then for the Data column add the following:
 ```
 {
   "ReservationsWeb": {